top of page

 • Feel free to ask questions or share any relevant information during a playtest.
 This helps the designer help you!
 They want you to experience the game, and that means making sure you're as comfortable as possible when participating.

-• When giving feedback, be honest, but kind and respectful.
+• When giving feedback be honest, but kind and respectful.
 Feedback can involve harsh truths sometimes, however this is not an opportunity to condescend the game or designer.
 Do your best to offer feedback that gives the designer opportunities to iterate, improve, and advance themselves toward their goals.
 Be gentle and compassionate.
 Consider sharing something you liked about the game, such as a memorable moment.

 • If you don't feel comfortable continuing or are unable to continue a game, you don’t have to!
-Let the designer and Event Host know what’s going on if possible so they can help coordinate effectively.
+Let the designer and/or Event Host know what’s going on if possible so they can help coordinate effectively.

 • If someone says or does something harmful during your time at an event, please let the Event Host know or contact us directly at daniel@breakmygame.com